-- 1. Fundamental aspects of IP. - 2.
+- This course aims to: - 1.
+Fundamental aspects of IP. - 2.
 Salient features of IPR acts. - 3.
 The methods of registrations of Intellectual property. - 4.
 Awareness for innovation and its importance of protection. - 5.
 The changes in IPR culture and techno-business aspects of IPR.

 - 1. Understand the evolution of IP, working of organization's at global level to protect and promote IP. - 2.
 Familiarize with the patent filing process at national and international level. - 3.
 Draw the logical conclusion of research, innovation and patent filing. - 4.
-Compare different kinds of IP and their patentingsystem. - 5.
+Compare different kinds of IP and their patenting system. - 5.
 Understand the techno-legal-business angle of IP, infringement and enforcement mechanisms for protection.